d12frosted/elpa-mirror/stable-melpa/eglot-java-readme.txt

 - Generic build command support for Maven and Gradle projects
 - JUnit tests support, this hasn't been tested for a while...

+eglot-java dynamically modifies  the "eglot-server-programs" variable, you can change that behavior with the variable "eglot-java-eglot-server-programs-manual-updates"
+- you may prefer using directly default jdtls Python script, eglot-java doesn't use that (eglot defaults to jdtls)
+- eglot-java calls the relevant Java command directly, both for historical reasons and for potentially avoiding any Python dependency (Windows, Mac OS)

 If you're having issues with Gradle projects (auto-completion), ensure that you're using the gradle wrapper in your projects:
 - The root cause is likely JVM incompatibilities with the bundled Eclipse Gradle version
 - Check your default JDK version